-IHaskell is an interactive interface for Haskell development, designed with the goal of replacing GHCi in some contexts.
-In addition to a simple REPL, it provides a notebook interface (in the style of Mathematica or Maple).
+IHaskell is an interactive interface for Haskell development.
+It provides a notebook interface (in the style of Mathematica or Maple).
 The notebook interface runs in a browser and provides the user with editable cells in which they can create and execute code.
 The output of this code is displayed in a rich format right below, and if it's not quite right, the user can go back, edit the cell, and re-execute.
 This rich format defaults to the same boring plain-text output as GHCi would give you; however, library authors will be able to define their own formats for displaying their data structures in a useful way, with the only limit being that the display output must be viewable in a browser (images, HTML, CSS, Javascript).
-For instance, integration with graphing libraries could produce in-browser data visualizations, while integration with Aeson's JSON could produce a syntax-highlighted JSON output for complex data structures.
+For instance, integration with graphing libraries yields in-browser data visualizations, while integration with Aeson's JSON yields a syntax-highlighted JSON output for complex data structures.